Monash University: Clayton

 The Clayton campus covers an area over 1.1 km2 and is the largest of the Monash campuses.
 Clayton is the flagship campus for Monash, demanding higher ATAR (Australian Tertiary Admission Rank) scores than all the other campuses, with the exception of Parkville.
-Clayton is home to the faculties of Arts, Business & Economics, Education, Engineering, IT, Law, Medicine, Nursing and Health Sciences, Pharmaceutical Science and Science.
+Clayton is home to the faculties of Arts, Business & Economics, Education, Engineering, Information Technology, Law, Medicine, Nursing and Health Sciences, and Science.
 The Clayton campus has its own suburb and postcode (3800).

 Various major scientific research facilities are located on or adjacent to the campus.
 Chief among these are the Australian Synchrotron and CSIRO.

-The campus is also home to numerous restaurants and retail outlets, as well as student bars Sir John's (located in the Campus Centre) and the Notting Hill Hotel (located down the street, founded in 1891), both of which are hubs of social life on the campus.
+The campus is also home to numerous restaurants and retail outlets, as well as student bars: Sir John's (located in the Campus Centre) and the Notting Hill Hotel (located down the street, founded in 1891), both of which are hubs of social life on the campus.

-The campus is also home to a number of halls of residence, colleges and other on-campus accommodation that house several thousand students.
+The campus is also home to a number of halls of residence, colleges and other on-campus accommodations that house several thousand students.
 Six halls of residence are located at the Clayton campus in Clayton, Victoria.
 There is an additional private residential college affiliated with the university.
 The Clayton campus contains the Robert Blackwood Hall, named after the university's founding chancellor Sir Robert Blackwood and designed by Sir Roy Grounds.

 Caulfield

 The Caulfield campus is Monash University's second-largest.
-Its multifaceted nature is reflected in the range of programs it offers through the faculties of Arts, Art Design & Architecture (MADA), Business & Economics, Information Technology and Medicine, and Nursing and Health Sciences.
+Its multifaceted nature is reflected in the range of programs it offers through the faculties of Arts, Art Design & Architecture (MADA), Business & Economics, and Medicine, Nursing and Health Sciences.
 A major building program has been announced to expand teaching facilities, provide student accommodation, and redevelop the shopping centre.